 The Indy Women’s Trailblazer Award program seeks to honor women who strive to make a difference in the lives of others, women who inspire others to succeed, and women who support other women and encourage them to lead healthy lifestyles.
 An honoree of the Indy Women’s Trailblazer Award must meet one of three criteria: she is an advocate for women’s running, she has changed her community for the better or she has overcome personal or physical adversity.

 This year’s Trailblazer Award winners will be announced prior to the race and recognized at the post race ceremony on Saturday, September 19th.

-Past winners of the Indy Women’s Half Marathon Trailblazer Award include:
+Past winners of the Indiana Women’s Half Marathon Trailblazer Award include:

 Sarah Bishop - A former All-American 800-meter runner in college, Bishop began running longer distances later in her life after a career in the Air Force and having four children.
 She took several years off from the sport but came back to running after realizing that she needed to do something for herself, and she encourages other women – particularly mothers – to do the same.
 She has since qualified for the marathon Olympic Trials with her time of 2:42.46 at the California International Marathon.
 She is advocate for women’s running and also helps other reach their goals through her work as a running coach.